eexuesong/RCAN/README.md

     os.environ["CUDA_DEVICE_ORDER"]="PCI_BUS_ID"
     os.environ["CUDA_VISIBLE_DEVICES"] = "0"

-Or you can select which GPU to train / apply the model:
+Alternatively, you can choose which GPU to use for training/applying the model:

     os.environ["CUDA_VISIBLE_DEVICES"] = "1"